hydro-project/hydroflow/RELEASING.md

 [INFO ] WOULD auto-bump dependent package 'dfir_lang' from 0.4.0 to 0.5.0 for publishing
 [INFO ] WOULD auto-bump dependent package 'dfir_datalog_core' from 0.4.0 to 0.5.0 for publishing, for SAFETY due to breaking package 'dfir_lang'
 [INFO ] WOULD auto-bump dependent package 'dfir_datalog' from 0.4.0 to 0.5.0 for publishing, for SAFETY due to breaking package 'dfir_datalog_core'
-[INFO ] WOULD auto-bump dependent package 'hydroflow_macro' from 0.4.0 to 0.5.0 for publishing, for SAFETY due to breaking package 'dfir_lang'
+[INFO ] WOULD auto-bump dependent package 'dfir_macro' from 0.4.0 to 0.5.0 for publishing, for SAFETY due to breaking package 'dfir_lang'
-[INFO ] WOULD auto-bump dependent package 'lattices' from 0.4.0 to 0.5.0 for publishing [INFO ] WOULD minor-bump provided package 'hydroflow' from 0.4.0 to 0.5.0 for publishing, for SAFETY due to breaking package 'dfir_datalog'
+[INFO ] WOULD auto-bump dependent package 'lattices' from 0.4.0 to 0.5.0 for publishing [INFO ] WOULD minor-bump provided package 'dfir_rs' from 0.4.0 to 0.5.0 for publishing, for SAFETY due to breaking package 'dfir_datalog'
 [INFO ] WOULD minor-bump provided package 'hydro_cli' from 0.4.0 to 0.5.0 for publishing
-[INFO ] WOULD adjust 2 manifest versions due to breaking change in 'dfir_lang': 'dfir_datalog_core' 0.4.0 ➡ 0.5.0, 'hydroflow_macro' 0.4.0 ➡ 0.5.0
+[INFO ] WOULD adjust 2 manifest versions due to breaking change in 'dfir_lang': 'dfir_datalog_core' 0.4.0 ➡ 0.5.0, 'dfir_macro' 0.4.0 ➡ 0.5.0
 [INFO ] WOULD adjust 1 manifest version due to breaking change in 'dfir_datalog_core': 'dfir_datalog' 0.4.0 ➡ 0.5.0
-[INFO ] WOULD adjust 1 manifest version due to breaking change in 'dfir_datalog': 'hydroflow' 0.4.0 ➡ 0.5.0
+[INFO ] WOULD adjust 1 manifest version due to breaking change in 'dfir_datalog': 'dfir_rs' 0.4.0 ➡ 0.5.0
 [INFO ] WOULD adjust version constraints in manifests of 2 packages as direct dependencies are changing: relalg, website_playground
 [INFO ] WOULD modify existing changelog for 'dfir_lang'.
 [INFO ] WOULD modify existing changelog for 'dfir_datalog_core'.
 [INFO ] WOULD modify existing changelog for 'dfir_datalog'.
-[INFO ] WOULD modify existing changelog for 'hydroflow_macro'.
+[INFO ] WOULD modify existing changelog for 'dfir_macro'.
 [INFO ] WOULD modify existing changelog for 'lattices'.
-[INFO ] WOULD modify existing changelog for 'hydroflow'.
+[INFO ] WOULD modify existing changelog for 'dfir_rs'.
 [INFO ] WOULD modify existing changelog for 'hydro_cli'.
 ```